Nusiq/modular-mc-docs/docs/concepts/the-map-ts-file.md

 Override automatic file type detection.
 Useful for files with non-standard extensions.
 This allows you to mark a file as JSON to enable JSON template, even if it has a different extension.

 ### scope: object
-Define variables specific to this mapping entry, available in JSON templates.
+Define variables specific to this mapping entry, available in {ref}`JSON templates<json-template>`.
 These override any variables from the module, config, or global scopes.
 See {ref}`Scope System<scope-system>` for more information.

 ## SCRIPTS Export

-The `SCRIPTS` export defines TypeScript or JavaScript files that should be compiled with esbuild and included in the final addon.
+The `SCRIPTS` export defines TypeScript or JavaScript files that should be compiled with Esbuild and included in the final addon.

 ```typescript
 export const SCRIPTS = [